youknowjack/indeedeng-youknowjack.github.io/index.md

 ---

 #Featured Project: Imhotep
-Imhotep is a highly scalable analytics platform that lets you do the following:
+[Imhotep](http://opensource.indeedeng.io/imhotep/) is a highly scalable analytics platform that lets you do the following:

 * Perform fast, interactive, ad hoc queries and aggregate results for large datasets
 * Combine results from multiple time-series datasets
 * Build your own data tools for analysis, monitoring, reporting, and automated data processing on top of the Imhotep platform

-##Imhotep Projects

 The Imhotep suite includes the following components: